rebelsky/sams-assorted-musings-reflections/dishonor-g.md

 _Why is it so hard?_

-Continuing to use this symbol when we know that it is a symbol of hate dishonors the College and dishonors the athletes who wear it.
+Continuing to use this symbol when we know that it is **a symbol of hate dishonors the College and dishonors the athletes who wear it**.
 Hence, I consider it not an "Honor G" but rather a "Dishonor G".

 Unfortunately, this group considering "broader marketing plans" has no faculty representatives.
 I'm not even sure who is in the group.
 I don't have a representative with whom I can raise my concerns [9].
 Hence, I'm musing instead.
 I know some Trustees sometimes read my musings.
 I hope they read this one and act on it.

-Soon.
+Soon!

 ---